 Sessions are not tied to an IP address.
 Use 2FA when you can, which is a feature of Firefly III.
 There is a button on the

-/profile page that allows you to logout other sessions so you can make sure there's a limited number of logged in sessions out there.
+/profile page that allows you to logout other sessions, so you can ensure there's a limited number of logged-in sessions out there.